alexfernandez/alexfernandez.github.io/2017/origins-language.md

 given how much interest there is both academia and the general public about other aspects of prehistoric life.
-The most likely reason is lack of direct evidence, which in these unimaginative times is often a showstopper.
+The most likely reason is lack of direct evidence, which in these often unimaginative times can be a showstopper.
 But there are many indirect approaches that can give interesting answers.

 In this article we will explore how language originated and developed in prehistoric times,